MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 1. You're now in the SC900-WinVM page.
 Note the name of the Resource group, LabsSC900, in which the VM resides.

-1. From the top of the page, select **Connect** then from the drop-down select **RDP**.
+1. From the top of the page, select **Connect** and on the *SC900-WinVM | Connect* page, verify that **RDP** is selected (underlined).
 Note that the port prerequisite is not met.
 In order to satisfy the prerequisite, an inbound network security rule with the destination port 3389, used by RDP, must be configured.
 You'll do that in the next task, when you create a network security group.

 1. From the left navigation panel, select **Networking**.
     1. The default view is for inbound port rules.
 Note that the network interface for this VM has no network security groups configured.
 The same is true if you select Outbound port rules.